cloudinary/frontend-frameworks/DOCS.README.md

 ## About this project

-This is the home of our Javascript frontend SDKs.
+This is the home of our Javascript frontend SDKs:
 <br />

 - [@cloudinary/html](https://www.npmjs.com/package/@cloudinary/html) - The HTML SDK used to render an html image